-- What type of foot traffic can you expect?
+- What’s type of foot traffic you can expect?
 It’s a good idea to do your own research on foot traffic, but sometimes the property owner will have numbers they can share with you.
 This becomes even more pertinent if you’re getting a booth at a trade show.

 How to market your pop-up shop

-When determining your promotional strategy, remember what consumers go to pop-ups for: an immersive, unique, in-person brand experience.
+When determining your promotional strategy, remember what consumers go to pop-ups for: an authentic, in-person brand experience.
 According to Retail Touchpoints, most consumers want unique services and products, localized assortments, and optimal pricing.
 If your pop-up offers any of those things, spread the word!

 There are plenty of ways to go about getting PR for your event, including targeting traditional media, leveraging influencer marketing, and pitching your pop-up to local bloggers.